Raymond Leo Burke: Homosexuality

 In August 2017, Burke said that Cardinal Reinhard Marx's assertion that Germany's recent legalization of same-sex marriage should not be a major concern for the Catholic Church there showed how the church lacked "the clarity and the courage to announce the Gospel of Life and Divine Love to the radically secularized culture".
 He alluded to diabolical errors spreading from society to Church leaders, raising concerns that the "end times" were nearing, and once again stating that homosexual acts were sinful.
 He insisted that the correct approach would distinguish between the love for the person and the hatred Catholics "must always have for sinful acts".

 In 2019, Burke chastised some of his fellow bishops for their perceived failures in keeping church teaching.
-He believes there are "pressure groups" within the United States Conference of Catholic Bishops (USCCB) who have been attempting to soften the church's attitude on homosexuality, including trying to remove the description "intrinsically disordered" from the discussion of homosexual acts in the Catechism, a change which Burke said is "not possible."
+He believes there are "pressure groups" within the United States Conference of Catholic Bishops (USCCB) which have been attempting to soften the church's attitude on homosexuality, including trying to remove the description "intrinsically disordered" from the discussion of homosexual acts in the Catechism, a change which Burke said is "not possible".
 Burke went on, "There is definitely within the hierarchy of the United States an element which is not coherent with the Church on these issues."
 He then criticized prelates who "promote Fr.
-James Martin ... within their dioceses."
-He alleged that Martin "is not coherent with the Church's teaching on homosexuality" and said that such promotion is "an indication to us that there is a serious difficulty within the hierarchy that must be addressed."
+James Martin ... within their dioceses".
+He alleged that Martin "is not coherent with the Church's teaching on homosexuality" and said that such promotion is "an indication to us that there is a serious difficulty within the hierarchy that must be addressed".

-In February 2019 Burke penned an open letter with Cardinal Walter Brandmuller addressed to Pope Francis calling for an end of "the plague of the homosexual agenda," which they blamed for the sexual abuse crisis engulfing the Catholic Church.
-They claimed the agenda was spread by "organized networks" protected by a "conspiracy of silence."
+In February 2019, Burke penned an open letter with Cardinal Walter Brandmuller addressed to Pope Francis calling for an end of "the plague of the homosexual agenda", which they blamed for the sexual abuse crisis engulfing the Catholic Church.
+They claimed the agenda was spread by "organized networks" protected by a "conspiracy of silence".